Churn

 But this misses nuance.
 You should track three separate numbers:

-• Gross Revenue Churn — total MRR lost (cancellations + downgrades + failed payments)
+• [Gross Revenue Churn](/what-is-gross-revenue-retention): total MRR lost (cancellations + downgrades + failed payments)

-• Net Revenue Churn — MRR lost minus expansion revenue (upgrades + add-ons)
+• Net Revenue Churn: MRR lost minus [expansion revenue](/what-is-expansion-revenue) (upgrades + add-ons)

-• Logo Churn — percentage of customers lost (regardless of how much they paid)
+• [Logo Churn](/what-is-logo-churn): percentage of customers lost (regardless of how much they paid)

 Example: You start the month at $20,000 MRR.
 You lose $1,200 to cancellations and $400 to failed payments.
 But existing customers upgrade by $600.